 Should an HSA Balance Be Invested?

-The landscape of HSA custodians has changed materially in the last 10 years, for the better.
+The landscape of HSA custodians has changed materially for the better since the creation of HSA’s in 2003.
 There are more players in this market which has led to more competition on fees and more investment options.
-In addition to bank account options, several HSA custodians offer low cost investment choices (see references below).
+In addition to bank account options, several HSA custodians offer low-cost investment choices.
 Fees are still typically higher than for IRAs, but this may also change as competition heats up.
 If your employer is contributing to your HSA, you may need to use the one they designate, but you can rollover balances periodically to a custodian of your choosing which may save on fees.

 HSA Withdrawals: the Secret to the Sauce